Norman language: Influence of Norman on English language

 Other borrowings, such as canvas, captain, cattle and kennel, exemplify how Norman retained Latin /k/ that was not retained in French.

 In the United Kingdom, Acts of Parliament are confirmed with the words "Le Roy le veult" ("The King wishes it") and other Norman phrases are used on formal occasions as legislation progresses.

 Norman immigration in Canada

 Norman immigrants to North America also introduced some "Normanisms" to Quebec French and the French language in Canada generally.
 Joual, a working class sociolect of Quebec, in particular exhibits a Norman influence.
-For example the word "placoter" can mean both to splash around or to chatter comes from the Normand French word "clapoter" which means the same thing.
+For example, the word "placoter," which can mean both to splash around or to chatter, comes from the Normand French word "clapoter," which means the same thing.